aerocyber/cd-project/README.md

 This project is VERY minimal to the point that no programs other than the test/test.c is guaranteed to compile.
 This compiler is VERY minimal and supposed to be treated as a proof of concept.

+## Build Requirements
+The following dependencies are required for building the project
+- clang
+- LLVM 19
+- flex
+- yacc

 ## Build Instructions
 If building for the first time,